mpdf/mpdf.github.io/installation-setup/installation-v6-x.md

 Installation:

-- Download the .zip file and unzip it</li>
+- Download the .zip file and unzip it
 - Create a directory e.g. <span class="filename">/mpdf</span> on your server
 - Upload all of the files to the server, maintaining the directories as they are
 - Ensure that you have write permissions set for the following folders: